pschlafley/Read.Me-Generator/README.md

   ![GitHub license](https://img.shields.io/badge/license-MIT-orange.svg)

   ## Description
-  You will be able to generate a template for a readMe.md file for your projects.
+  You will be able to generate a template for a readMe file for your projects.
 The application goes through best practices for making a readMe and generates it based on how you answer the questions.

   ## Table of Contents